A central limit theorem for stochastic heat equations in random environment: Introduction and main result

 \section{Introduction and main result}

-Homogenization of diffusion processes in stationary random environments is a well-studied topic, which includes periodic, quasi-periodic and almost periodic environments as its special cases.
-For example, for diffusions driven by random second-order partial differential operators, central limit theorem in probability with respect to the coefficients is proved for the self-adjoint case in \cite{PV81}, and for the case without drift in \cite{PV82}.
-In \cite{O83}, an invariance principle in a quenched sense is obtained for diffusion processes in ergodic, almost surely $C^2$-smooth environment, through a study on the fundamental solution corresponding to the generator.
-Further results can be found in \cite{LOY98}, \cite{O88}, \cite{O01} and many other papers.
+Homogenization of finite-dimensional diffusions in stationary and ergodic environments is a well-studied topic, including periodic and quasiperiodic environments as special cases.
+In the early works \cite{K79} and \cite{PV81}, central limit theorems are established for diffusions driven by random, self-adjoint operators of divergence type.
+Diffusions without drift are considered in \cite{PV82}.
+In \cite{O83}, an invariance principle in a quenched sense is obtained for diffusions in ergodic, almost surely $C^2$-smooth environment, through a study on the fundamental solutions corresponding to its generator.

+A good review of finite-dimensional results can be found in \cite[Sect.
+9]{KLO12}, where the main approach is to record the environment viewed from the particle as a Markov process.
+Every sample path of the diffusion is decomposed into the sum of an additive functional of the environment process and a martingale with stationary and ergodic increments.
+The general method to prove a central limit theorem for additive functional of Markov process is firstly developed in \cite{KV86} for reversible case and be extended later in \cite{O98}, \cite{OS95} and \cite{V95} to non-reversible case where a sector condition holds.
+We rely on these results in this article, but in an infinite-dimensional setting.

-In these works, only diffusions in finite-dimensional spaces $\R^d$ are considered.
-The aim of this paper is to extend the story to infinite-dimensional diffusions.
-We study the homogenization of the solutions to stochastic partial differential equations in random environment.
-The equation considered here is a stochastic heat equation on the unit interval $[0, 1]$ driven by standard space-time white noise and having a random nonlinear term.
-Different from the usual finite-dimensional model, the nonlinear term discussed here is supposed to be invariant and ergodic under constant-shifts, that is, a semigroup of shifting operators on the path space indexed by $\R$.
-We adopt an index set with dimension lower than the space of the solution, because that the Laplacian does not change under such shifts, thus we can define the environment seen from the particle which has Markov property.
+Our aim is to extend this strategy to an infinite-dimensional, nonlinear system.
+We study the homogenization of the solution to a stochastic partial differential equation in random environment.
+The equation considered here is a stochastic heat equation on the unit interval $[0, 1]$ driven by standard space--time white noise and having a random nonlinear term.
+Different from the finite-dimensional model, the law of the nonlinear term is supposed to be stationary and ergodic under only constant shifts, that is, a group of transformations indexed by $\bR$.
+We adopt this setting since the Laplacian in the equation is preserved only by these transformations, which is necessary for obtaining the Markov property of the environment process.